mckennapsean/dissertation/content/03-framework.md

 identification of the tasks that users need to perform to reach their goals, as well as an initial data abstraction that describes the users' measurements in a structured way.

-## Ideate Design Activity

-The second activity in the framework is the **ideate** activity, which has the
-motivation: *to generate good ideas for supporting the artifacts from the *Understand* activity. \al{not clear on this being a previous activity... is this really the best definition?} The artifact of the ideate activity is a set of ideas that can be externalized in a variety of forms, from sketches to wireframes to low-fidelity prototypes.
-It is important to note that the act of externalizing an idea onto some medium often results in the generation of additional ideas as they become more concrete [@Fallman2003a]. \al{unclear sentence?}

 These ideas encompass design decisions made at both the abstraction and